OpenNaja/ACSE/Source/Jurassic World Evolution/ACSE1.1/Readme.md

 ### Credits
 - Planet Zoo, Cobra, Frontier and the Frontier Developments logo are trademarks or registered trademarks of Frontier Developments, plc.
-- Jurassic World, Jurassic World Fallen Kingdom, Jurassic World Evolution, Jurassic World Evolution 2 and their respective logos are trademarks of Universal Studios and Amblin Entertainment, Inc.
+- Jurassic World, Jurassic World Fallen Kingdom, Jurassic World Evolution and their respective logos are trademarks of Universal Studios and Amblin Entertainment, Inc.
 - Daemon1, DennisNedry1993 and Inaki for initial modding attempts and documentation.
-- Kaiodenic for the Jurassic World Evolution 2 port/update.

 ### Get in touch
 Some Discords where modding progress is discussed can be found here: